Updated April 6, 2026

-Not only will participants have the opportunity to connect with some of the biggest movers and shakers in the industry, we’ll also get to hang out in person with smaller operators doing transformational work at the local and regional level.
+Not only will GCUC attendees have the opportunity to connect with some of the biggest movers and shakers in the industry (and beyond), we’ll also get to hang out in person with indie operators doing transformational work at the local, regional and national level.

-And … I want to get ahead of something that always happens: smaller operators can feel displaced by some of the discussions by and between national and international brands.
-There will be talk of billion dollar valuations, dozens of spaces, big teams, big spaces and big revenue.
+And, I want to get ahead of something that always happens: smaller operators can feel displaced by some of the discussions by and between national and international brands.
+There will be talk of big dollar valuations, brands with hundreds of spaces, big teams, big spaces, and big revenue.

-For an owner-operator or small team it can feel overwhelming.
+For an indie operator or small team it can feel overwhelming.

-I know this because I’ve been going to GCUCs, including GCUC UK and GCUC Canada, since 2015.
-I’ve seen indie operators’ eyes glaze over and I’ve heard your concerns.
+I know this because I’ve been going to GCUC since 2015.
+I’ve seen indie operators’ eyes glaze over and I’ve heard your concerns about feeling irrelevant.

-I’ve also watched indie operators go from thinking about a space to launching a space to becoming a thriving hub in their town as a result of some of the connections made and lessons learned at GCUC.
+I’ve also watched indie operators go from thinking about a space, to launching a space, to scaling their brand, to becoming a thriving hub in their town as a result of some of the connections made and lessons learned at GCUC.

-So here are my best tips for indie operators to make the most of GCUC and come home inspired, empowered, plugged in and ready to rock.
+So here are my best tips for indie operators to make the most of GCUC and come home inspired, empowered, plugged in and ready to roll.

 Buckle up

 Buckle up for big conversations, big ideas, a full schedule and a few fast-moving few days.
 Take notes, pace yourself and fully soak up the GCUC experience.
-Liz and Stormy always bring it, so prepare to keep up!
+Team GCUC always brings it, so prepare to keep up!

 Embrace the evolution of coworking